A strong CV is the only way you will get noticed by employers, and land job interviews

 Never hide them at the bottom of your CV – it will cost you interviews.

-The import details you need to include are:
+The important personal details you need to include are:

 - Your name